-Results: We found that the facility included in the uninsured data individuals that had commercial or auto insurance coverage, individuals that were Medicaid-eligible and could have been reimbursed by Medicaid, and individuals that had a source of third party coverage.
+Results: We found that the facility included in the uninsured data individuals that were Medicaid-eligible and could have been reimbursed by Medicaid, and individuals that had a source of third-party coverage.

 We calculated the uninsured cost using the cost center specific cost-to-charge ratios.